 - Heat Stroke is the most serious heat-related illness and requires immediate medical attention.
 Symptoms include confusion, fainting, seizures, very high body temperature and hot, dry skin or profuse sweating.
 Call 911 if a coworker shows signs of heat stroke.

 - Heat Exhaustion is also a serious illness.
-Symptoms include headache, nausea, dizziness, weakness, thirst and heavy sweating.
+Symptoms include headache, nausea, dizziness, weakness, thirst, and heavy sweating.
 Heat fatigue and heat rash are less serious, but they are still signs of too much heat exposure.

 Further, OSHA recommends tips on its site, including the following:

-- Drink water every 15 minutes, even if you are not thirsty and rest in the shade
+- Drink water every 15 minutes, even if you are not thirsty and rest in the shade.

-- Keep an eye on fellow workers
+- Keep an eye on fellow workers for signs of heat exhaustion or to remind them to take breaks.

 - Acclimate on your first days of work; be sure to get used to the heat and allow yourself to build up a tolerance.
 Not being used to the heat is a big problem.
 Many of the people who died from heat stress were either new to working in the heat or returning from a break.
-If a worker has not worked in hot weather for a week or more, their body needs time to adjust
+If a worker has not worked in hot weather for a week or more, their body needs time to adjust.

 Heat Safety Ideas: What U.S. Companies are Doing to Beat the Heat